Quick Start Guide¶

 # Database Operations

-sq / sqh # SQL*Plus (with/without rlwrap)
+sq / sqh # SQL*Plus (bare / with rlwrap)

-rman / rmanh # RMAN (with/without rlwrap)
+rmanc / rmanh # RMAN (with catalog / with rlwrap)

-dbstatus.sh / sta # Database status
+sta / dbstatus.sh # Database status

 # Navigation